Robozor-network/TALIR01/sw/dishp/README.md

  * `flush`: Abort tracking or movement, if in progress, and clear the command queue.
 The command's effect will be immediate even if preceded by unfinished `waitidle` commands.
 The command also clears the list of tracking points.

+ * `set <param> <value>`: Set parameter `<param>` to value `<value>`.
+The following parameters may be set through this command:

+    * `errexit`: Influences `dishp` behaviour when regulators are in an error state.
+Value may be `1`, in which case the program will exit with non-zero exit code, or `0`, in which case the program will keep running.
+In both cases an error message will be printed to stderr.

+    * `azspeed` and `altspeed`: Maximal speed for movement in x and y axis.
+Hard limits in source code prevent maximal speed to be set too high.

 ~~Axis coordinates are in unit of one hundreth of a degree~~ (wip).
 Times are UTC, in microseconds since the epoch.

 ## Homing Behaviour